 Caesar salad is probably my all-time favorite way to start a meal at any steakhouse (besides a dirty martini). 🙂 I just can’t get enough of the crispy romaine lettuce, the copious amounts of Parmesan, the crunchy croutons, and of course … the decadent, creamy Caesar dressing.
+However, homemade Caesar dressing is just as good, and way less expensive!

 This recipe for Caesar dressing is made completely from scratch.
 So, in case you’re wondering, that does mean raw egg yolk is used in it.
 Caesar is essentially a mayonnaise, because it is an emulsification of egg and oil … so using raw egg is totally necessary if you want it to be authentically traditional!
 I promise you it’s delicious, and as long as your egg is fresh, it will not harm you.